 I think the confusion for most people today is the difference between “forgiveness” and “readiness to forgive.”
-One is an action, or transaction, and the other is an attitude.
-So many Christian counselors and motivational speakers today advise us that our responsibility is to “forgive” all those who do us wrong.
+One is an action or transaction, and the other is an attitude.
+So many Christian counselors as well as motivational christian speaker services, today advise us that our responsibility is to “forgive” all those who do us wrong.

 We are called upon to forgive immediately, without waiting for the offender to ask, or even before he senses the need for it.
 We’re told “We’re all sinners in God’s sight.
 All sin is equally bad.”
 Or, “If we don’t offer this kind of forgiveness, then God will not forgive us,” and, “Jesus’ blood covers it all anyway!”

 So we are encouraged to say, “I forgive you,” or, “You are forgiven,” long before there is the slightest indication that the person even wants it, because this is what Christ would do.
 From this, we reach the false and dangerous conclusion that we shouldn’t discipline the wrongdoer in the church.
 Rather, we should forgive and forget, because this forgiveness and unqualified acceptance might bring him to repentance.

 Bad theology like this, based on the shakiest of foundations, only saps the church’s vitality and its will to carry out discipline.

 But what about Jesus?
 Did Jesus forgive those who hated and killed him even before they asked for it?